-The two boaters and their dog were safely hoisted by the Dolphin crew and flown to Gold Beach where they were released with only minor injuries.
-The RB-S crew successfully towed the boaters' 22-foot boat to Gold Beach where it was returned.
+The two boaters and their dog were safely hoisted by the Dolphin crew and

 The crew at Detachment Rouge River received a call from the boaters at 2:20 p.m. stating that they had gone aground on Pyramid Rock.
 The crew launched their RB-S, but was unable to safely get to the boaters due to the shallow waters.
 Because of the instability of the grounded boat, the boaters left their boat and climbed on top of the rock.